 Make sure you are monitoring your customer feedback on a weekly or monthly basis.
 Again, you cannot afford to have negativity online nowadays.
 Businesses are created every day, all it is going to take is a similar company with no negative reviews to deter your business.

 By prompting responding to negative feedback, you show the individual signs that you are trying to rectify the situation.
 Showing you care makes the difference between a residual client and never hearing from them again.

 Do My Reviews Have to be Perfect?

 In short, no. People understand that not every company is perfect and over the years it is only natural to experience negative feedback.
 Realistically you are not going to please everyone, that is perfectly fine!
 There is plenty of fish in the sea, so rectify the situation and work towards improving yourself.
 Ideally, you want to make sure you never fall below the positive image threshold.
 This is when you Google yourself and automatically see negative information before you even start scrolling.

 Having 5/5 star reviews across every platform may cause some suspicion amongst your potential clientele.
 This is highly unrealistic that out of 150 clients, all 150 gave you 5 stars.
 Companies have the ability to purchase reviews while this helps the business, it negatively impacts where consumers view them if caught.
 Here at NetReputation, we work on contacting your past customers and generate as much feedback as humanly possible.
-After obtaining the feedback you can either incentivize them to post (via discounts or gift cards) or you can simply ask if you can post it on their behalf.
-Therefore you confidently know that review will appear online.
+After obtaining the feedback, you can either incentivize them to post (via discounts or gift cards) or you can simply ask if you can post it on their behalf.
+Doing so can provide more confidence that that review will appear online.